 Helen Gonska established this scholarship in 1989 at the former Mundelein College, in order to honor her sister Louise Gonska.
 This award grants $1,000 annually toward tuition for any recognized sophomore, junior, or senior who majors in Fine Arts at Loyola University Chicago.
 Those eligible for this award must maintain full-time student status at Loyola University Chicago and major in Fine Arts with minimum G.P.A. of 3.0 on a 4.0 scale.

 Mellon Awards are designated to any Seniors who major in Fine Arts at Loyola University Chicago.
 Those eligible must participate in Senior Exhibition and Senior Art History papers.
 These awards will be given based on voting at the Senior Exhibit opening and announced by faculty of the Department of Fine and Performing Arts.

 Student Exhibition Opportunities

-All students are invited to submit work to the Annual Student Art Competition including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, and any combination thereof.
+All students are invited to submit work to the Annual Student Juried Show including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, and any combination thereof.
 Click here for more information.